scrapy/itemadapter/README.md

 #### Other types

-Any supported object with a `fields` attribute which values are mappings works:
+In fact, any supported object with a `fields` attribute which values are mappings works:

 ```python
 >>> class DictWithFields(dict):